loneicewolf/loneicewolf/README.md

 ### OSCP STARTED - Will be  slow at responding,

+### As well Started Preparing for EXP312 by OffensiveSecurity.

 See below for contact info (Incl. `Discord`) will still reply to mails, feel free to use the mailbox if it is anything!